Johnny-kung/filehandler-with-webviewer/readme.md

 5. A `.env` file will be created in the root folder when the app registration is done.

-6. Run `npm run dev` to start the local server
+6. Run `npm run start:dev` to start the local server

 # Resetting cache in development for file handler in Sharepoint